'Nothing compares to EU': Brexit Festival

 - Who is Theresa May?
 Joana Vassilopoulou will be discussing female leadership, the ‘glass cliff’ and the PM’s true face.
 What kind of manager should you be as a government leader on a mission impossible?
 Vassilopoulou takes a close and critical look at May’s performance so far.

-An evening with, among others, Professor Rick van der Ploeg (Oxford University), Dr Joana Vassilopoulou (Brunel University London), Dr Etienne F. Augé (Erasmus University Rotterdam), ‘Brexit refugees’ Harry Ross and Helen Scarlett- O’Neill, and of course, a spread of cupcakes, milk tea, English beer and Marmite.
+An evening with, among others, Professor Rick van der Ploeg (Oxford University), Dr Joana Vassilopoulou (Rotterdam School of Management, Erasmus University Rotterdam), Dr Etienne F. Augé (Erasmus University Rotterdam), ‘Brexit refugees’ Harry Ross and Helen Scarlett- O’Neill, and of course, a spread of cupcakes, milk tea, English beer and Marmite.

 The evening will be hosted by Geert Maarse.
 Most of the talks and debates will be in English.